 Japan Stocks Plunge as China Issues Travel Warning Over Taiwan

-- Earlier this month, Japanese Prime Minister Sanae Takaichi suggested an armed attack on Taiwan could justify sending troops under collective self-defence, prompting Beijing's formal diplomatic protests.
+- Prime Minister Sanae Takaichi said on Nov 7 that an armed attack on Taiwan could justify sending troops under collective self-defence, prompting Beijing to summon Japan's ambassador and demand a retraction.

 As tensions between Japan and China rise following Prime Minister Sanae Takaichi's Diet response regarding a Taiwan emergency, the Chinese government has called for people to refrain from traveling to Japan, leading to a movement to cancel trips.